AndrewSav/mktool/readme.md

                                                          Specify this to actually apply changes to Mikrotik.
 ```

-This command allocated an IP address from a pool described in the allocation configuration file and writes correspondent records to Mikrotik.
-It will deleted existing dynamic DHCP lease for the matching MAC address, see the "Provisioning and deprovisioning" section above.
+This command allocates an IP address from a pool described in the allocation configuration file and writes correspondent records to Mikrotik.
+It will delete existing dynamic DHCP lease for the matching MAC address, see the "Provisioning and deprovisioning" section above.

 #### MAC address